Want to lay your lawn with turf? No problem, read these tips on laying your own turf. It'll be perfect in time for spring!

 Gloves and suncream- two essentials.
 Your hands will go through a lot when laying turf so we recommend you always wear gloves, the professionals do.
 You can be out for hours on end so make sure all the visible areas of your body are protected with suncream.

-For any other hints and tips don’t hesitate to get in contact with us, we’re always happy to help.
+For any other hints and tips don’t hesitate to contact us.
+You can also keep up to date with us on Facebook by following us.